Pennsylvania Academy of the Fine Arts: 21st century

-Today
+Operations

-The Museum
+Museum

 Since its founding, the academy has collected works by leading American artists, as well as works by distinguished alumni and faculty of its school.
-Today, the academy maintains its collecting tradition with the inclusion of works by modern and contemporary American artists.
+The academy maintains its collecting tradition with the inclusion of works by modern and contemporary American artists.
 Acquisitions and exhibition programs are balanced between historical and contemporary art, and the museum continues to show works by contemporary regional artists and features annual displays of work by academy students.
 The collection is installed in a chronological and thematic format, exploring the history of American art from the 1760s to the present.

-The School
+School

-The academy was well known for its longstanding 4-year certificate program.
-Since 1929, qualified students have been able to apply for and receive a coordinated Bachelor of Fine Arts program at the University of Pennsylvania.
-Another BFA degree program is offered exclusively in-house (a recent addition) its Master of Fine Arts program, a Post Baccalaureate Certificate in Graduate Studies, and extensive continuing education offerings, as well as programs for children and families.
+The academy has a longstanding four-year certificate program.
+Beginning in 1929, qualified students have been able to apply for and receive a coordinated Bachelor of Fine Arts program from the University of Pennsylvania.
+The BFA degree program is also offered in-house, and a Master of Fine Arts program, post-baccalaureate certificate in graduate studies, and other education offerings are now offered.

-In 2005, the academy received the National Medal of Arts recognizing it as a leader in fine arts education.
+In 2005, the academy received the National Medal of Arts in recognition of its role as a national leader in fine arts education.

-In January 2007, the academy, in association with the Philadelphia Museum of Art, purchased Thomas Eakins's work The Gross Clinic from the Jefferson Medical School.
-This seminal American work will be displayed at both institutions on a rotating basis.
+In January 2007, in association with the Philadelphia Museum of Art, the academy purchased Thomas Eakins's work The Gross Clinic from the Jefferson Medical School.
+This work is displayed at both institutions on a rotating basis.

-In January 2009, PAFA signed a historic transfer agreement with Camden County College, New Jersey.
-The "Camden Connection" allows for the transfer of liberal arts and studio classes as well as providing, on a competitive basis, for partial merit scholarships specifically for Camden County College students.
-Other transfer agreements are now in place with the following community college art departments: Community College of Philadelphia, Montgomery County Community College, Atlantic Cape Community College, and Northampton Community College.
+In January 2009, the academy signed a transfer agreement with Camden County College in Camden County, New Jersey, known as the Camden Connection, which allows for the transfer of liberal arts and studio classes and partial merit scholarships for qualified Camden County College students.
+Other transfer agreements are now in place with community college art departments at the Community College of Philadelphia, Montgomery County Community College, Atlantic Cape Community College, and Northampton Community College.

-In 2013, PAFA received Middle States Commission on Higher Education accreditation.
-PAFA had offered a major in the Certificate and the Bachelor of Fine Arts Program.
-Starting in Summer 2015, PAFA began offering a low-residency Master of Fine Arts program.
-Since Fall 2015, PAFA has offered courses in fine arts illustration, which complements painting, drawing, printmaking, and sculpture courses.
+In 2013, the academy received Middle States Commission on Higher Education accreditation.

+In 2024, the academy announced plans to terminate their degree granting programs.
+After 2025, the academy will no longer grant BFA or MFA degrees to students.
+Continuing education, certificate programs, and the bachelor's degree in conjunction with the University of Pennsylvania will still be hosted by the institution.